SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 If the wrapper defines an ``init()`` initializer, the wrapped property can be defined without providing an initial wrapped value, implicitly using ``init()`` to set it.
-If the wrapper defines an ``init(wrappedValue:)`` initializer, the wrapped property can use assignment to set its initial value.
+If the wrapper defines an initializer with a parameter labeled ``wrappedValue``, the wrapped property can use assignment to set its initial wrapped value --- the expression on the right-hand side of the assignment is understood as the argument to be passed to the ``wrappedValue`` parameter.
 If the wrapper defines other initializers, you pass the needed arguments to the initializer by providing them as arguments to the attribute when you apply it to a property.
+You can use assignment and attribute arguments in the same property declaration.
 For example, ``SomeWrapper`` in the code below defines initializers in all three of these categories.